Carlosdvp/uniswap-v3-newPool-monitoring__react/README.md

 - make the styling look more uniform across the app
 - add a display for the current block, it will update every 30 seconds
 - this will make it easier to get a block number to get started with the information gathering

+## Bug

+- for some weird reason it appears that AWS Amplify is using the wrong html file for the deployment of the application.